-I'm actually grateful for the return to that night, because on that one single night, Jesus gave us pretty much everything we need, to live as his followers in the world today.
+So even though it feels out of sync, I'm grateful to be able to spend so much time on that night, because on that night, Jesus gave us pretty much everything we need to live as his followers in the world today.
 Yes, his three years of life and ministry were very important for our learning and for creating the pattern for our own lives, but on that last night, when there was so little time left, when Jesus knew he was about to die, he poured his heart out even as he prepared his disciples for life without him, even as he said his last goodbyes.
 Many of us have been in that place - saying goodbye to someone we know will soon die.
-It is the tenderest of times, holy really.
+I had that experience with Ellie just two days before she died.
+These are the tenderest of times, holy really.
 All pretense falls away and only love remains.
 And so we say the things that matter most.
 And what matters most always seems to be about love, about relationship.
 Abide in me as I abide in you.
 What do those words mean to you - Abide in me as I abide in you?
 What would it mean for you to abide in Jesus as he abides in you?